bpmn-io/bpmnlint/README.md

 ### Moddle extensions

-You can also configure moddle extensions to support rules with custom extensions:
+You can also configure moddle extensions to support rules with custom types:

 ```json
 {